m4b0/m4b0.github.io/quotes/index.md

 ➠ "There is but one solution to the intricate riddle of life; <br />
 to improve ourselves, <br />
-and contribute to the happiness of others." ~ Mary Shelley, The Last Man.
+and contribute to the happiness of others." <br />
+~ Mary Shelley, The Last Man.

 ➠ “Your beliefs become your thoughts, <br />
 Your thoughts become your words, <br />
 Your words become your actions, <br />
 Your actions become your habits, <br />
 Your habits become your values, <br />
-Your values become your destiny.” ~ Gandhi
+Your values become your destiny.” <br />
+~ Gandhi